iklougman/gittrend/README.md

 Tested in Chrome, Firefox and Safari.
 Unfortunately I have no Windows machine for IE

 TODOs for the future :)
-I would outsource reducer and actions extract text strings to a text file in case one day I will want to translate stuff filtering anf mapping in the render is not so nice, but depending on requirements I could implement other solution the single warning in the console comes from the ant design button
+# I would outsource reducer and actions
+# extract text strings to a text file in case one day I will want to translate stuff
+# filtering and mapping in the render is not so nice, but depending on requirements I could implement other solution
+# the single warning in the console comes from the ant design button

 // as of time slot for this task is really limited I will keep things as they are